Is it worth signing up for Progressive’s usage-based insurance discount?

 Data on the device is deleted once it’s sent to Progressive, and data on the app is deleted after several days (an overview report remains available, however).
 Progressive may also share data with its partners for marketing purposes.

-Progressive Accident Response is part of the Progressive mobile app, so it’s available to Progressive customers even if they’re not enrolled in Snapshot.
+Progressive Accident Response is an optional safety feature on the Progressive mobile app, so it’s available to Progressive customers even if they’re not enrolled in Snapshot.
 State Farm has a similar feature in its Drive Safe & Save app, which is nice to have.

 Both of my coworkers who use Snapshot use it via the Progressive mobile app and shared that it was easy to set up.
 Their main complaints are that the app does not differentiate whether they are the driver or the passenger and does not allow them to indicate this upfront — you have to wait until the trip is logged and then go back and edit it, which is easy to forget.